Qazeer/artefacts.help/pages/aws/security_review.md

 # Retrieves more detailed (compared to s3 ls) information on a bucket (and bucket files).
 aws s3api list-objects --bucket <BUCKET_NAME>

-# Download / upload files from / to a S3 bucket.
+# Download/upload files from/to a S3 bucket.
-# Source / destination for s3://<BUCKET> or local path.
+# Source/destination for s3://<BUCKET> or local path.
 aws s3 cp [--recursive] <SOURCE> <DEST>
 ```